Nox-Arcana/Dumby-File-Eraser/README.md

 # Dumby-File-Eraser
 The original purpose of this `.bat` file was to clear any trace of recent activity on your files; pretty much a little program that allowed you to quickly erase any trace of executed files such as (`.exe`, `.jar`, etc..).

-After some extra stuff I added, it's pretty much a small cleaner that will delete temporary files & some other unnecesary stuff.
+After some extra stuff I added, it's pretty much a small cleaner that will delete temporary files & some other unnecessary stuff.

-# What exactly does this batch file do?
+###### What exactly does this batch file do?
 This small script will **erase** the following:

 - *Registry Files* (MUICache, Bags, MRU...)